sjl/.plan/README.markdown

 Did a couple of tasks to get ready for classes tomorrow (though they don't *really* start til Thursday).

-Need to remember to bring headphones into the lab tomorrow.
+Need to remember to bring things into the lab tomorrow:

+* Something to put my laptop on to raise it.
+* Headphones.